LuksOracle/chainlink-lukso/README.md

 # LuksOracle

-Chainlink Oracle on Lukso blockchain.
+Chainlink oracle on Lukso blockchain which supports API uint256 GET requests.

 We deployed the LINK ERC-677 token to the Lukso blockchain: